RichardMidnight/pi-safe/README.md

  - Create a library of your own pi images, then restore them to whatever device you want, whenever you want.

  - This adds a menu front-end to my 'sd' project which is a command-line version.

+ - Note: PiSafe seems to work with many debian installations.

  - See Leepspvideo review on youtube:  https://www.youtube.com/watch?v=XP6ycUR9Ih0

  .

-# SETUP
+# EXAMPLE

    1) Install Raspberry PI OS on an SD card that is large enough to hold some SD image-files.
 32GB or 64GB will do.
 This is your Master SD-card.

    2) Install Pi-Safe as described below.

-   3) You will need a USB-SD reader for your source SD-card.
+   3) You will need a USB-SD reader for your source SD-card (8GB).

    4) You will need some SD cards.
 Use as small of an SD-card as you can because the entire card has to be read in before it is shrunk and compressed.
 I have been using Sandisk Industrial 8GB cards.

+   5) Install Raspberry PI OS on a second (8GB) card.

+   6) Boot from the 8GB card, make changes, install other softwaare, change the desktop, whatever.

+   7) To make an image of that 8GB card that you can restore anytime in the future do the following...

 .

 # TO MAKE AN IMAGE FILE

-   1) Remove your source SD card (8GB) and Boot your Pi with your Master SD-card as above.
+   1) Boot your Pi with your Master SD-card as above.

    2) Put your source SD-card (8GB) in the USB SD reader and insert it in a Pi USB port.